OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 **addJavascriptInterface**

 The `addJavascriptInterface()` method allows to expose Java Objects to WebViews.
-When using this method in an Android App it is possible for JavaScript code in a WebView to invoke native methods of the Android App.
+When using this method in an Android app it is possible for JavaScript code in a WebView to invoke native methods of the Android App.

 Before Android 4.2 JELLY_BEAN (API Level 17) a vulnerability was discovered in the implementation of `addJavascriptInterface()`, by using reflection that leads to remote code execution when injecting malicious JavaScript in a WebView<sup>[2]</sup>.

 With API Level 17 this vulnerability was fixed and the access granted to methods of a Java Object for JavaScript was changed.
 When using `addJavascriptInterface()`, methods of a Java Object are only accessible for JavaScript when the annotation `@JavascriptInterface` is explicitly added.
 Before API Level 17 all methods of the Java Object were accessible by default.

-An App that is targeting an Android version before Android 4.2 is still vulnerable to the identified flaw in `addJavascriptInterface()` and should only be used with extreme care.
+An app that is targeting an Android version before Android 4.2 is still vulnerable to the identified flaw in `addJavascriptInterface()` and should only be used with extreme care.
 Therefore several best practices should be applied in case this method is needed.

 #### Static Analysis